SolarEdge review

 Cost

-Like most smart EV chargers it's not cheap.
-At the time of writing, the SolarEdge charger is likely to set you back around $1,900.
+We've seen the SolarEdge ONE advertised on a vendor site for $1,265.00.
 Installation will add considerably to the cost.
-While a basic EV charger installation may only cost a few hundred dollars, the SolarEdge Home EV Charger installation will usually involve setting it up to communicate with a SolarEdge inverter and this makes it more complicated.
+While a basic EV charger installation may only cost a few hundred dollars, a SolarEdge EV Charger installation will usually involve setting it up to communicate with a SolarEdge inverter and this makes it more complicated.
 You are likely to be charged over $800 for installation and it could be considerably more.

-If you want to check out the SolarEdge Home EV Charger's tech specs and compare it to others on the market, that's what the SolarQuotes EV Charger Comparison Table is for.
+If you want to check out the SolarEdge EV Charger's tech specs and compare it to others on the market, check out the SolarQuotes EV Charger Comparison Table.

 While the warranty isn't long given its price, SolarEdge generally makes reliable products, so I would expect -- or at least hope -- that it will last well beyond the end of its warranty.
 If you have a SolarEdge inverter and energy meter or intend to get them, then a SolarEdge EV charger is definitely worth considering, so long as it's within your budget.